People Sentenced to CDCR Held in County Jail – FAQs

 1170(e)(11): The provisions of this subdivision shall be available to an inmate who is sentenced to a county jail pursuant to subdivision (h).
 For purposes of those inmates, “secretary” or “warden” shall mean the county correctional administrator and “chief medical officer” shall mean a physician designated by the county correctional administrator for this purpose.

 If an individual meets the criteria set in PC 1170(e):

-Compassionate release is designated for inmates who have been diagnosed with a terminal illness that is likely to produce death in 12 months or less and that condition did not exist at the time of sentencing.
-If an inmate meets that criteria, a request for consideration for compassionate release can be initiated by the inmate or his family by contacting the inmate’s primary care physician in the county jail.
+Compassionate release is designated for incarcerated people who have been diagnosed with a terminal illness that is likely to produce death in 12 months or less and that condition did not exist at the time of sentencing.
+If an individual meets that criteria, a request for consideration for compassionate release can be initiated by the incarcerated person or their family by contacting the incarcerated person’s primary care physician in the county jail.